Meet Our Team

 Vice President and General Counsel for the Kettering Foundation

 Maxine is vice president, secretary, and general counsel for the Kettering Foundation.
 She directs Kettering projects in higher education, community leadership, and the relationship between citizens and officeholders.
 She also serves on the group that oversees the operations of the foundation and has been a member of the Kettering Foundation task force on China since 1993.

 Before coming to Kettering, Maxine was associate dean of the University of Georgia School of Law, where she also served as associate and assistant professor.
 She was previously on the faculty of the University of Oregon School of Law.
 From 1973 to 1976, she was assistant attorney general for the state of Washington.
 Maxine received her BA and JD from the University of Washington.

-Professor and Chair of Communication, University of South Carolina Aiken
+Retired Professor, University of South Carolina Aiken

 Charmaine's greatest passion is teaching others and working with her students one-one-one to help them pursue their goals.
 She is the youngest of 6 kids, and two of her brothers and a sister still live in Missoula.
 Like all Montanans, she has a strong affinity for Jeannette Rankin.

 Karen Sterk is champion for women, a champion for education and a champion for social justice.
 She has served as the Executive Director of Jeannette Rankin Women’s Scholarship Fund since September of 2015.
 Since then the fund has gone from supporting 50 Scholars in 2015 to supporting 133 Scholars in 2017.